 - the original printed Substantive Revision Program Form, - an attached paper copy of the Program adoption, and - a digital copy containing the Substantive Revision Program Form. - 3.
 The Registrar reviews the Substantive Revision Program form for verification of course numbers, title, credits, contact hours, cost to student, prerequisites, duration, relationship to other instructional programs, and catalog description.
 When approved, the Registrar signs the Substantive Revision Program Form cover sheet and forwards the form to the Dean.
-If the Substantive Revision is not approved, the Registrar returns the form to the Department for revision.
+If the Substantive Revision is not approved, the Registrar returns the form to the Department for revision. - 4.
+The Dean reviews the Substantive Revision Program form for purpose, feasibility, budgetary impact, design and evaluation.
+When approved, the Dean signs the Substantive

-- 4. The Dean reviews the Substantive Revision Program form for purpose, feasibility, budgetary impact, design and evaluation.
-When approved, the Dean signs the Substantive Revision Program Form cover sheet and sends the form to the Academic Affairs Committee.
+- Revision Program Form cover sheet and sends the form to the Academic Affairs Committee.
 If not approved, the form is returned to the Department for revision. - 5.
 The Learning Outcomes Committee reviews the Substantive Revision Program form for its effect on the College and to ensure that the form includes an implementation schedule, materials, equipment, facility, budget and evidence of community need.
 When approved, the Learning Outcomes Committee Chair signs the Substantive Revision Program Form cover page and forwards the form to the VPAA.
-If not approved, the form is returned to the Dean who coordinates necessary revisions with the Department. - 6.
+If not approved, the form is returned to the Dean who coordinates necessary revisions with the Department.
+If LOC rejects with "Back to Author" results, Chairs will send notifications to authors and ACALOG managers.
+Registrar and Dean will work with Authors to make the necessary revisions and approval before resubmitting to LOC. - 6.
 The VPAA reviews the Substantive Revision Program form from the perspective of institutional scope and sequence.
 When approved, the VPAA signs the Substantive Revision Program Form cover page and forwards the form to the President.
 If not approved, the form is returned to the Dean who coordinates the necessary revisions with the Department. - 7.
 The President reviews the Substantive Revision Program form from the perspective of institutional mission and goals.
 When approved or disapproved, the President returns the form to the VPAA. - 8.
 The VPAA's office archives the electronic copy and the printed original Substantive Revision Program Form (with the attached Program Form).
 Copies are sent to the Department, Registrar, Associate Deans, Dean and Learning Resource Center.